zzzprojects/Eval-SQL.NET/README.md

 ```

 ##### Flexible
-Use the full C# language and features to build your expression
+Use C# language and features to build your expression
 - C# Operators
 - C# Keywords
 - C# Objects